Eega: Plot

 A young girl who is unable to sleep asks her father to tell her a bedtime story.
 Although reluctant at first, he tells her a story of a fly named Nani.

 Nani is a young man based in Hyderabad who specialises in preparing fireworks.
-He is in love with his neighbour Bindu, a miniature artist who runs Project 511, a non-governmental organisation (NGO).
+He is in love with his neighbour Bindu, a micro artist who runs an NGO.
 Bindu also develops romantic feelings for Nani though she does not express them.
-Seeking to raise money for her NGO, Bindu visits the office of a rich and powerful industrialist named Sudeep, who also finds her attractive.
-He befriends her, donates ₹15 lakh (US$28,000), and gains her trust.
-Sudeep sees Nani as a rival and plans to kill him.
+Seeking to raise money for her NGO, Bindu visits the office of a rich and powerful industrialist named Sudeep, who also finds her attractive and starts lusting for her.
+He donates ₹15 lakh (US$28,000), and befriends her.
+As days go on Sudeep's attempts to woo her fail miserably as she does not even notice his intentions.
+One day he sees Nani following Bindu on the street and realizes that they are attracted to one another.
+Sudeep sees Nani as a rival and plans to kill him, to avoid competition.
 One night, Nani inspires Bindu to help her finish a piece of micro art—a heart locket made from a pencil.
 While returning home, Sudeep kidnaps and strangles Nani to death, making his death look like an accident.
 Before dying, Nani curses Sudeep, swearing to kill Sudeep if he tries to hurt Bindu.
-Unaware of the incident, Bindu confesses her love for the dying Nani by phone; it is the last thing Nani hears before he is reincarnated as a housefly that cannot remember its previous life.
+Unaware of the incident, Bindu confesses her love for the dying Nani by phone; it is the last thing Nani hears before he dies.
+Sudeep leaves the place with his men.
+Nani is then reincarnated as a housefly, but cannot remember his previous life.

-The fly's memory is triggered when it encounters Sudeep and Bindu, and begins to devote itself to exacting revenge on Sudeep.
+Nani, now a fly, struggles to regain his memory, which gets triggered when it encounters Sudeep and Bindu and begins to devote itself to exacting revenge on Sudeep.
 Sudeep asks the heartbroken Bindu to accompany him to New Delhi to meet the education minister; if she can impress the minister with a presentation about the NGO, he might help it gain national recognition.
-The fly causes Sudeep to have an accident on his way to the airport and writes "I will kill you" on the windshield; this makes Sudeep paranoid.
+The fly causes Sudeep to have a freak accident on his way to the airport and writes "I will kill you" on the windshield; this makes Sudeep paranoid.
 The fly, who sees Bindu mourning Nani's death in her bedroom, reveals itself to be Nani by writing on the desk with her tears.
 It conveys the circumstances of Nani's death to Bindu, and they join forces against Sudeep.
 The latter's obsession with the fly affects his professional and personal life.
-In a chain of events, his money is burnt to ashes, leaving him almost penniless.
+In a chain of events, his black money is burnt to ashes, leaving him almost penniless.